evrblk/monstera-example/ledger/README.md

 ## Application cores

-There is 1 application core:
+There is one application core:

 * `AccountsCore` in `accounts.go`.
-Sharded by Account Id.
+Sharded by account id.
   * `CreateAccount`
   * `GetAccount`
   * `CreateTransaction`